 The Saint Tryphon Farm & Vineyard offers tours and tastings for just $15 at their 1890s homestead.
 Reservations are not required for small groups but the family owned and operated establishment is a busy place so let them know you’re coming.
 For a more family- friendly gathering, why not horseback riding?
 You can head out to Diamond C Stables and Ranch to saddle up and ride through the beautiful Texas Hill Country.

 Kids need to get some energy out?
-Check out Ninja City.
+Check out Ninja City, one of the coolest gyms in Boerne.
 Here kids and adults alike can go challenge themselves with the craziest of obstacle courses, just like you’d see on TV.
 You could also check out perhaps the coolest playground in the area at Kinder Park.
 Or if the kids are feeling more artistic than active, head over to Maker’s Place for some canvas and pottery painting.

-What are your favorite things to do in Boerne?
-Let us know in the comments:
+What are your favorite things to do in Boerne, TX?
+Let us know in the comments!